Charles Brennan’s logbook and wedding photo are in the RAF Museum in Hendon. He married his wife, Freda Pemberton, in 1940. [Pic: RAF Museum]

 Canadian Charles Brennan had been John Hopgood’s regular flight engineer in the latter part of his tour of operations on 106 Squadron, and the pair obviously got on well together.
 So when Hopgood was putting together a new crew at 617 Squadron he brought Brennan in.

 When Hopgood was called up by Gibson, he must have contacted Brennan and asked him to rejoin him.
 As Brennan was only halfway through a tour, he probably thought it a good opportunity to finish it with a pilot he knew and trusted.
+He was posted to Scampton, and undertook his first training flight with Hopgood on 11 April 1943.

 One can only wonder as to what conversation passed between Brennan and Hopgood when the young pilot was injured on the fateful journey to the dams.
 He would have needed all his flight engineering skill to help the pilot keep the aircraft aloft, as one of the engines was damaged and running on reduced revs.
 Tony Burcher recalls that he was a ‘calm chap’, so also having to hold a handkerchief over Hopgood’s head wound may not have completely fazed him.